 Dr Mahmud’s external collaborators include (in alphabetical order):

-- Prof. Cristina Fasolato from the University of Padova, Italy on the characterization of a stable biomarker for early detection of Alzheimer’s disease.
+- Prof Cristina Fasolato from the University of Padova, Italy on characterising a stable biomarker for early detection of Alzheimer’s disease.

-- Prof. Amir Hussain from the Edinburgh Napier University, UK on the development of intelligent signal analysis tools for [e/m]Health applications.
+- Prof Amir Hussain from the Edinburgh Napier University, the UK on developing intelligent signal analysis tools for [e/m]Health applications.

-- Prof. M. Shamim Kaiser from IIT, Jahangirnagar University, Bangladesh on the development of low cost and wireless assistive/rehabilitation devices.
+- Prof M. Shamim Kaiser from the Jahangirnagar University, Bangladesh on developing low-cost and wireless assistive/rehabilitation devices.